The history of our company

 CLH-PS (CLH Pipeline System)

-CLH-PS was created in 2015, after CLH purchased GPSS (Government Pipelines and Storage System) from the British government, consisting of a system of pipelines and storage terminals managed up to that time by the [...]
-British Ministry of Defence.
+CLH-PS was created in 2015, after CLH purchased GPSS (Government Pipelines and Storage System), a system of pipelines and storage facilities managed until then by the UK Ministry of Defence, from the British Government.

-This network had been created in the years prior to the Second World War to supply fuel to military aircraft and vehicles used in the war.
-During the offensive, the Ministry continued to construct new pipelines and tanks, which were unusual because they were partially underground to protect them from potential air raids.
+This network was created in the years leading up to the Second World War to deliver fuel to military aircraft and vehicles involved in the conflict.
+Even during the aerial attack on Britain, the Ministry continued to build new pipelines and tanks, which had the unique feature of being half-buried, to protect them from possible air attacks.

-When World War II ended, most of the system fell into disuse until it was recommissioned during the Cold War.
-It was not until the end of this period, in the late eighties, that GPSS modernised its commercial model, opening up its infrastructure to the private sector, connecting its logistics system to the UK’s refineries and to the main airports, under the condition that its initial aim of supplying fuel for defence purposes and not requiring the investment of public funds remained unaffected.
+After World War II, most of the system was mothballed until it was brought back into service during the Cold War.
+It was not until the end of this period, in the late 1980s, that GPSS modernised its business model and opened its infrastructure to the private sector, connecting its logistics system to UK refineries and major airports, provided that the original purpose of supplying fuel for defence purposes remained unaffected and it would not require public investment.

-In 2012, the British government announced its plans to sell GPSS, changing the legislation in order to make this possible, and CLH was the company chosen for the purchase after participating in the tender process organised by the Ministry of Defence.
+In 2012, the UK Government announced its plans to sell GPSS and amend the legislation to make this possible.
+CLH was the company chosen for the purchase, after participating in the sale tender organised by the Ministry of Defence.

 CLH (Compañía Logística de Hidrocarburos)

-Starting in 2012, we began to undertake an important process of diversification and international expansion, extending our activities to new countries such as Oman, the United Kingdom, Ireland, Panama and Ecuador.
+Since 2012, we have embarked on a major process of diversification and international expansion, extending our activities to new countries such as Oman, the United Kingdom, Ireland, Panama and Ecuador.

 CAMPSA

-Spain’s entry into the European Economic Community in 1986 was preceded by an intense process of legislative reform to liberalise oil-related activities, prompting CAMPSA to become a company in which refineries were the majority shareholders, among other changes.
+Spain's entry into the European Common Market in 1986 was preceded by an intense process of legislative reforms to liberalise activities related to oil products, which, among other changes, turned CAMPSA into a company majority-owned by refining companies.

-This process was completed in 1992, leading to the end of the oil monopoly after 65 years in existence and the distribution of CAMPSA’s commercial activities to its refinery partners (REPSOL, PETRONOR, CEPSA and BP).
+This process culminated in 1992, with the extinction of the Oil Monopoly, after 65 years of existence, and the segregation of CAMPSA's commercial assets in favour of its refining partners (REPSOL, PETRONOR, CEPSA and BP).